 The Sherpa guide (commonly called Sirdar) will be accompanied by a crew of porters.
-On camping trek, there will be 2 or 3 porters for each member.
+We provide 1 porter for 2 members.

 You need to pass on your International flight details to us for a “meeting and greeting” service at airport.
-You just pass on the Customs and come out of the Terminal building where you will see someone standing with a placard with either ‘Explore Himalaya’ or your name written on it.
+You just pass the customs desk and come out of the terminal building where you will see someone standing with a placard with either ‘Explore Himalaya’ or your name written on it.
 Our airport representative or tour officer will greet you and welcome you with a garland.

-March, April, October and November are most popular and favored months for traveling.
-Please choose the time that is convenient for you.
+March, April, October and November are the most favored months.
+Please choose the date that is convenient for you.

-The itineraries for private trip should be taken as guideline only.
-Depending on prevailing situation, you can modify to some extent after consulting with your guide.
+The itinerary for this Annapurna trek is a standard itinerary.
+Depending on the prevailing situation while on trek, you can modify it to some extent after consulting with your guide.
 However, the date of trek completion should always coincide with the original itinerary.
-You should keep in mind that this is an adventure trip, where many unforeseen events may contribute to the need for a change in itinerary.
-In such cases we or your guide will suggest a best alternative depending on circumstances.
+You should keep in mind that this is an adventure trip into the remotest region, where many unforeseen events may contribute to the need for a change in itinerary.
+In such cases, we or your guide will suggest the best alternative similar to your original.

 As vaccination requirements change frequently, we suggest you to consult your doctor at least 2 months prior to the beginning of your trip.
 We recommend protection against malaria, tetanus, typhoid, hepatitis and polio.

-We supply a medical bag with standard medicines prescribed by trekking doctors as standard medicines.
+We supply a medical bag with standard medicines prescribed by trekking doctors and a user’s manual.
 Since our staffs/guides are not qualified for suggesting medications to western clients, we would request you to use the medicines upon your own risk.
-It is safer and more reliable if you have your own medicines kit and so not depend on what we have.
+It is safer and more reliable if you have your own medicine kit and not depend on what we have.

-In case of serious sickness or a casualty, which we believe will not happen; we will do everything to transfer you to the nearest hospital.
-Since you are entirely liable for all the expenses incurred in evacuation please make sure that it is covered by your insurance before assigning for it or be prepared to pay on your own after getting back to Kathmandu.
+We are take your safety and security very seriously, and make sure that nothing untoward happen to you.
+However, if anything serious like sickness or a casualty occurs, we will do everything to transfer you to the nearest hospital.
+As you are responsible for all the expenses incurred in evacuation, please make sure that it is covered by your insurance before assigning for it.

 Wonderful environment of the Himalayas is also an extremely fragile one.
 Increasing population density and numbers of trekkers threaten the very beauty of Nepal.
 At Explore Himalaya, we are extremely conscious about the environment and aim to minimize our impact as much as possible.